olhighjay/lendsqr-fe-test/README.md

 - Use any email and password to login
 - Once you logout, you will have to login again to view other pages

+## Navigation

+- Click on the action menu icon on any row of the table to see the corresponding user details